-SOLVIT is a service provided by the national administration.
+SOLVIT is a service provided by the national administrations.
 There is a SOLVIT centre in each EU country and in Iceland, Liechtenstein and Norway.
-These centres work together via an online database.
+They work together via an online database.

 SOLVIT helps people who encounter difficulties in another country when public authorities do not apply EU legislation correctly.